openshift/enhancements/enhancements/oc/cli-manager.md

 RPMs or images are the only options, and images must be deployed by the RH pipeline via operators.
 This proposal is for delivering plugins via images, because this will enable offering plugins offline through an existing image registry.
 * Plugin owners must be able to easily distribute their binaries
-* The version of a plugin that a user is offered is appropriate for the version of the cluster
 * Allow cluster-admins to control which plugins are offered to users
   * This proposal is not concerned with _which_ plugins will be managed, as that is decided by cluster-admins
 * Controller for registering CRs with an API for listing, extracting and downloading plugins